 On top of that, you can make a game of it to see how many times in a row you can hit different types of shots.

-If you have plenty of time to train alone, this is an excellent tool to try out.
+If you have plenty of time to train alone, this is an excellent piece of equipment to try out.
 It boosts your hand-eye coordination and helps with general shot improvement.

 2. Shuttle Launcher

-Shuttle launchers are a little more spendy than some badminton training tools, but there are more affordable ones on the market for personal use.
+Shuttle launchers are a little more spendy than some badminton pieces of training equipment, but there are more affordable ones on the market for personal use.
 Most of them are best for the outdoors, but there are a few for indoor use as well.

 A beginner-friendly shuttle launcher shoots the shuttles about six to ten meters away, sending them in the same general position with every shot.
 And it’s battery-operated, so you can bring it anywhere that you have the space to practice.

 The more expensive upgraded version of the shuttle launcher is for people that have moved past the beginner badminton stage.
 This one is much pricier — but if you’re ready for a more challenging game by yourself, this is a spectacular option.